vimal701/Tweets-Visualization/README.md

 # Tweets-Visualization
-using visualization tools to improve the accuracy score of a tweet for classifying the respective tweets as Real disaster and Fake disaster
+Using variuos visualization tools to improve the accuracy score of a tweet for classifying the respective tweets as Real disaster and Fake disaster
+Using the help of neural networks the model ahs been built.